SuperPuiu/PuiusNetwork/README.md

 # Notes
 `FileClientToClient` works only after the module was required on server.
 Aformentioned method should also NOT be used to replicate something accross ALL clients.

+`FireAllClientsExcept` works with Exception as `nil` as well, which makes it work like the `:FireAllClients` method roblox normally offers.

 # License
 The module is licensed under the MIT license.